legendary1873/RuseHAC/README.md

-# RuseHAC - School History Club Website
+# RuseHAC - JRAHS History Appreciation Club Website

-A comprehensive web platform for the History Club featuring member management, voting systems, resource sharing, attendance tracking, points/shop system, and real-time chat.
+A comprehensive web platform for Ruse History Appreciation Club.

 **Author:** Jiayu Hu (<jiayu.hu1@education.nsw.gov.au>)

 ---

-## 📋 Features
+## Features

 ### For All Members
-- 🔐 **User Accounts**: Sign up with email, name, and year group.
+- **User Accounts**: Sign up with email, name, and year group.
 Email-based gravatar profile pictures.
-- 👤 **Profiles**: View and customize your profile with bio and year group.
+- **Profiles**: View and customize your profile with bio and year group.
 Search and view other members' profiles.
-- 📢 **Announcements**: Stay updated with pinned announcements from execs.
+- **Announcements**: Stay updated with pinned announcements from execs.
-- 🗳️ **Voting**: Participate in ballots for new topics, exec positions, and club activities.
+- **Voting**: Participate in ballots for new topics, exec positions, and club activities.
-- 🛍️ **Points & Shop**: Earn points from attendance and special activities.
-Claim stickers and merch from the shop.
+- **Points & Shop**: Earn points from attendance and special activities.
+Claim stickers and other merch from the shop.
-- 📚 **Resource Drive**: Access shared notes, class materials, textbooks, past papers, and exam questions.
+- **Resource Drive**: Access shared notes, class materials, textbooks, past papers, and exam questions.
-- 📝 **Submissions**: Submit history essays for feedback from execs and peers.
+- **Submissions**: Submit history essays for feedback from execs and peers.
-- 💬 **Group Chat**: Real-time messaging in the main club chat (Discord-like experience).
+- **Group Chat**: Real-time messaging in the main club chat (Discord-like experience).
-- 📊 **Attendance Tracker**: View your term attendance percentage and track progress toward 70% attendance goal.
+- **Attendance Tracker**: View your term attendance percentage and track progress toward 70% attendance goal.
-- 🔔 **Notifications**: In-app feed + email notifications (customizable in settings).
+- **Notifications**: In-app feed + email notifications (customizable in settings).
-- ⚙️ **Settings**: Customize notifications and other preferences.
+- **Settings**: Customize notifications and other preferences.

-### For Executives
+### For Execs
-- ✍️ **All member features** plus:
+- **All member features**, as well as:
-- 📝 **Create Announcements**: Post important updates and pin them.
+- **Create Announcements**: Post important updates and pin them.
-- 🗳️ **Create Ballots**: Set up voting for topics, exec positions, and activities with custom closing dates.
+- **Create Ballots**: Set up voting for topics, exec positions, and activities with custom closing dates.
-- 🏆 **Manage Attendance**: Mark members as present at meetings and view attendance analytics.
+- **Manage Attendance**: Mark members as present at meetings and view attendance analytics.
-- ⭐ **Award Points**: Give members points for participation and achievements.
+- **Award Points**: Give members points for participation and achievements.
-- 🚫 **Moderation**: Temporarily ban members for misuse; manage user behavior.
+- **Moderation**: Temporarily ban members for misuse; manage user behavior.
-- 💼 **Admin Chat**: Private exec-only chat for planning and discussions.
+- **Admin Chat**: Private exec-only chat for planning and discussions.
-- 🔍 **Manage Resources**: Approve user submissions to the resource drive.
+- **Manage Resources**: Approve user submissions to the resource drive.
-- 👥 **Manage Members**: View all members, roles, and applications.
+- **Manage Members**: View all members, roles, and applications.

 ### For Admins
-- 🔑 Full control over settings, roles, and site configuration.
+- Full control over settings, roles, and site configuration.
-- 🛠️ Django admin panel for database management.
+- Django admin panel for database management.

 ---

-## 🛠️ Tech Stack
+## Tech Stack

 - **Backend**: Django 4.2 + Django REST Framework
 - **Frontend**: React (served from `/public/js/`)